sarahwalter22/Dockerfile-Generator/README.md

 This program generates a simple GUI that captures user input, uses it to write a simple Dockerfile, and saves the Dockerfile to a user-specified directory.
 The idea is to create a simple foundation following best practices that can be built upon and expanded.

+The generator allows you to input optional information such as a base image, CMD, exposed port, volume, and environment variables.
+Both predefined and custom input options are supported.
+This version also supports both SHELL and exec CMD forms.
+Additionally, you can specify a custom directory to export your dockerfile.

 This is a personal project I'm building for fun and learning, use at your own risk. :) This is a "minimum viable product" version.
 To run: make sure you have Python installed.
 Then access the directory where the program file is saved and run python dockerfileGen.py